cishakajj/cishakajj/README.md

 ## Hi there 👋

+My name is Jesse Jr. and I am currently expanding my knowlegde in JavaScript and technologies related to it.

 <!--
 **cishakajj/cishakajj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.